 Remove the Stopper From Above

-If the drain is still clogged, cut a 1-foot length of straight wire from a wire coat hanger, and bend one end into a small hook, using pliers.
+If the drain is still clogged, cut a 1-foot length of straight wire from a wire hanger, and bend one end into a small hook, using pliers.
 Fish the wire into the drain, using the hook to grab hair and pull it up and out.
 (There are also handy plastic "zip" tools sold for just this purpose.)
 Get as much gunk as possible with the wire, then flush the drain with hot water.
 Is your bathroom drain still clogged or dealing with a stubborn clog?
 Skip ahead to "Remove the P-Trap" (below).

-Loosen the nut holding the lift rod to the tailpiece, using pliers.
-Pull the lift rod backward, releasing the sink stopper (some water will come out), then pull up the stopper.
-With the stopper and lift rod out of the way, you have full access to the tailpiece and can clean it thoroughly with the hooked wire.
+Loosen the nut holding the pivot rod to the tailpiece, using pliers.
+Pull the pivot rod backward, releasing the sink stopper (some water will come out), then pull up the stopper.
+With the stopper and pivot rod out of the way, you have full access to the tailpiece and can clean it thoroughly with the hooked wire.
 It's better to pull out a hair clog than to flush it down with water because it might get stuck farther down the drain.

 Remove the P-Trap

 Place a bucket directly below the P-trap.
 Try to loosen the two slip nuts by hand, turning them counterclockwise, or to the left as you're facing the pipe.
 If you can't loosen them by hand, use tongue-and-groove pliers (also known as channel-locks) or a pipe wrench.
 Unthread the nuts all the way, then carefully pull the P-trap down and away from the tailpiece.
-If there's water in the sink, it will come out quickly, so make sure your bucket is ready.
+If there's water in the sink or drain pipes, it will come out quickly, so make sure your bucket is ready.

 This is easier than it sounds and a simple skill to DIY; learning how to snake your bathroom sink will help you avoid some plumber bills for the rest of your life.
 If you don't already own one, buy an inexpensive 25-foot, drum-type drain snake, or plumbing auger, at a hardware store or home center.

 Loosen the thumbscrew to free the snake cable.
-With the sink drain trap removed, geed the cable (which has a corkscrew end) into the opening in the waste pipe in the wall until it stops.
+With the sink drain trap and trap arm removed, feed the cable (which has a corkscrew end) into the opening in the waste pipe in the wall until it stops.
 This means the cable has hit a clog or a bend in the pipe.
 Tighten the thumbscrew onto the cable then rotate the snake's drum clockwise while applying moderate pressure on the cable.

-Reinstall the P-trap in its original position, tightening the slip nuts by hand (if they're plastic) or with pliers or a pipe wrench (be careful not to over-tighten).
+Reinstall the trap arm and P-trap in their original positions, tightening the slip nuts by hand (if they're plastic) or with pliers or a pipe wrench (be careful not to over-tighten).
 Note: The slip nuts work with a beveled plastic washer; the beveled, or tapered, side of the washer faces away from the open threaded side of the slip nut.

-Fit the sink stopper into the drain, and reposition the lift rod so it captures the hook or hole on the bottom end of the stopper.
-Secure the lift rod with its nut.
+Fit the sink stopper into the drain, and reposition the pivot rod so it captures the hook or hole on the bottom end of the stopper.
+Secure the pivot rod with its nut.